jwaldmann/lilypond-parse/README.md

 ```
 but that's just first error, it could mask more errors later in the same file.

+You might think that 5240 (OK) of 5812 (total) looks quite good
+but "OK" just means that the parser did produce *something*.
+These tests don't to any semantics!

+We can only test semantics after we have the interpreter
+that converts our CST (concrete syntax tree)
+to music-suite's AST - so that we can use their semantical
+functions (just print, or convert to other formats)

 ## Status (Interpreter)

 not even started ...